hmgu-itg/general_purpose_scripts/README.md

 + input table: a tab separated table containing meta-analysis results for independent hits; should contain following columns:
     +  column 1: panel
     +  column 2: protein
-    +  column 5: uniprot ID of the protein
+    +  column 5: UniProt ID of the protein
     +  column 6: chromosome of the hit
     +  column 8: position of the hit
     +  column 10: effect allele